replicate/cog/README.md

 You can deploy your packaged model to your own infrastructure, or to [Replicate](https://replicate.com/).

+This commit is a highly experimental version of cog that supports concurrent predictions and backwards-incompatible file handling changes.
+It is not thoroughly tested, but needs to be released anyway.

 ## Highlights

 - 📦 **Docker containers without the pain.** Writing your own `Dockerfile` can be a bewildering process.
 With Cog, you define your environment with a [simple configuration file](#how-it-works) and it generates a Docker image with all the best practices: Nvidia base images, efficient caching of dependencies, installing specific Python versions, sensible environment variable defaults, and so on.